User Interaction Methods

 Summary of Basic Interaction Methods

 The following table lists the components that you can use to add basic interaction methods to UIs with links to their developer documentation.
 They are availabe in Components > Default Components > Basic.
-The MCU column indicates which components are supported on MCUs.
+The MCU support column indicates which components are supported on MCUs.

-FlickableEnables flicking components horizontally or vertically.
+FlickableYesEnables flicking components horizontally or vertically.

-Mouse AreaEnables simple mouse handling.
+Mouse AreaYesEnables simple mouse handling.

 Available under certain Qt licenses.